-Duct Balloons
+Duct Balloon®

 How is it installed in the duct work?

-What temperature is the material rated to?
+To what temperature is the material rated?

 Where does the blower need to be located?